-Lhasa Everest Base Camp trek is one of the most adventurous and exciting tour packages in Tibet.
-In Lhasa Everest Base Camp trek; you will discover the land of myths and secretes along with the trek to the Base camp of the world highest Peak Mt.
+Lhasa Everest Base Camp trek– 13 Nights 14 is one of the most adventurous and exciting tour trekking packages in Tibet.
+In Lhasa Everest Base Camp trek – 13 Nights 14; you will discover the land of myths and secretes along with the trek to the Everest Base camp (EBC) of the world’s highest peak Mt.
 Everest (8,848m.)
-This trail from Lhasa to EBC is 459 Kilometers but you will only trek for few kilometers from Tingri to EBC.
-Climbing the world’s highest mountain has become fantasy to millions of the people in the world.
-Lhasa Everest Base Trek – 13 Nights 14 Days will achieve your vision of approach to Everest and exploring the spiritual Tibet and its historical city at a time.
+This trail from Lhasa to Everest Base Camp (EBC) is 459 Kilometers but you will only trek for few kilometers from Tingri to Rongbuk and EBC.
+Climbing the world’s highest mountain has become a fantasy for millions of people in the world.
+Lhasa Everest Base Trek – 13 Nights 14 Days will achieve your vision of an approach to Everest and exploring the spiritual Tibet and its historical city at a time.

-Guided sightseeing tour of Jokhang, the central cathedral of Tibet, Barkhor, the bustling Lhasa market encircling the Jokhang Temple, Tibetan Medical Center and Norbulinka Palace.
-Hotel.
+Guided sightseeing tour of Jokhang, the central cathedral of Tibet, Barkhor, the bustling Lhasa market encircling the Jokhang Temple, Tibetan Medical Center, and Norbulinka Palace.

 Drive to Shigatse.
-En route visit Shalu Monastery.
-Visit Tashilhunpo Monastery, the seat of Panchen Lama who is the 2nd in the Buddhist religious hierarchy and Shigatse Market.
-O/N Hotel.
+En-route visit Shalu Monastery.
+Visit Tashilhunpo Monastery, the seat of Panchen Lama who is the 2nd in the Buddhist religious hierarchy, and Shigatse Market.

 Today we arrive at Dingri, a windblown settlement and the gateway to Mt.
-Everest where we meet our Nepali Sherpa staffs.
-En route visit Sakya Monastery.
-Camp.
+Everest where we meet our Sherpa staff.
+En-route visit Sakya Monastery.

-The next 5 days we trek from the Dingri plains (14,400 ft) to all the way upto Dza Rongbu Monastery (16,350 ft) and Everest Base Camp at 16,900 ft.
+The next 5 days we trek from the Dingri plains (14,400 ft) to all the way up to Dza Rongbuk Monastery (16,350 ft) and Everest Base Camp at 16,900 ft.
 We begin our trek along Ra Chhu stream to beyond Chholling and past the village of Lungjhang (14,900 ft).
-Overnight Camp.

 We continue our trek and pass through a small goat or Drokpa encampment and camp below Lamna La (15,600 ft).